knusbaum/cl-restart/README.md

 The last example, where no restart-handlers are defined, one of three things happens:

 1. A function somewhere on the stack has defined handlers, and it decides which restart to call.
-2. No function on the stack has defined handlers for the error and the error was a keyword. (i.e. :bad-config) In this case, the error is converted into a RuntimeException with a string of the keyword as the message and thrown.
+2. No function on the stack has defined handlers for the error and the error was a keyword. (i.e. `:bad-config`) In this case, the error is converted into a `RuntimeException` with a string of the keyword as the message and thrown.
-3. No function on the stack has defined handlers for the error and the error was a Java Throwable.
-In this case, the Throwable is thrown.
+3. No function on the stack has defined handlers for the error and the error was a Java `Throwable`.
+In this case, the `Throwable` is thrown.

 There.
 Now we have a way to determine how functions further down the callstack should behave when they encounter issues.
 Higher-up functions don't have to know how lower functions work, but can still specify how they behave when something goes wrong if they choose.